mzattera/v4j/docs/005/index.md

 For reasons explained below, any occurrence of the following characters is also marked as unreadable:

-- 'g', 'x', 'v', 'u' (40 occurrences in total, in 13 of them these characters appear alone in the text).
+- 'g', 'x', 'v', 'u', 'j', 'b', 'z' (40 occurrences in total, in 13 of them these characters appear alone in the text).

 - 'c' and 'h', when they do not appear in combinations such as 'ch', 'sh', 'cth', 'ckh', 'cph', 'cfh';
 this sums up to 8 occurrences.